What is a human-centered design?

 Once feedback is received from the end users, that data can fuel change in the design.
 One must keep iterating, testing, and blending user feedback until they’ve perfected the solution.
 It may take a few sessions.
 However, with each iteration comes new learning.
 Once the solution has arrived at a point where it is ready to use, it’s time for the final step.

 After validating the usefulness of the solution with the end-user, it’s time to present the idea to the world.
 With each update, one must continue to observe the users, design for them, and use their feedback to direct solutions in the future as well.

-When done well, human centred design can lead to the creation of products that reflect deeply with the end-user, which in turn will drive engagement and exponential growth.
-As proof, read the case studies of design-driven brands like AirBnB, Tesla, Netflix and Apple.
+When done well, human-centered design can lead to the creation of products that reflect deeply with the end-user, which in turn will drive engagement and exponential growth.
+As proof, read the case studies of design-driven brands like AirBnB, Tesla, Netflix, and Apple.
 You must have recently noticed digital conglomerates like Google, eBay and LinkedIn have heavily invested in the design of more cohesive and sophisticated user experience.